Ryo-N7/Ryo-N7.github.io/_posts/2017-10-10-thrice-part-2.md

     ## List of 4
     ##  $ :List of 9
-    ##   ..$ data       :Classes 'tbl_df', 'tbl' and 'data.frame':  392 obs. of  3 variables:
+    ##   ..$ data       :Classes 'tbl_df', 'tbl' and 'data.frame':  8 obs. of  3 variables:
     ##   ..$ layers     :List of 1
     ##   .. [list output truncated]
     ##   ..- attr(*, "class")= chr [1:2] "gg" "ggplot"
     ##  $ :List of 9
-    ##   ..$ data       :Classes 'tbl_df', 'tbl' and 'data.frame':  415 obs. of  3 variables:
+    ##   ..$ data       :Classes 'tbl_df', 'tbl' and 'data.frame':  7 obs. of  3 variables:
     ##   ..$ layers     :List of 1
     ##   .. [list output truncated]
     ##   ..- attr(*, "class")= chr [1:2] "gg" "ggplot"
     ##   [list output truncated]

-From inspecting the list with `str()`, we can see that this is a list with a length four, one list for each of the four albums that we subsetted.
+From inspecting the list with `str()`, we can see that this is a list with a length of four, basically one list for each of the four albums that we subsetted.
 Within each album's list we have another set of lists for the respective `data` and `plot` elements!
 Using this list of lists we can pass it through the `plot_grid()` function from the `cowplot` package to arrange multiple plots on a single page.
 In this function we basically call our list of plots with the `plotlist =` argument and then we can also specify the number of columns, rows, label size, etc.

 ``` r
 library(cowplot)